Adrian Carton de Wiart: South East Asia

-Carton de Wiart was assigned to a tour of the Burma Front, and after meeting Admiral Sir James Somerville, Commander-in-Chief of the British Eastern Fleet, he was given a front seat on the bridge of the battleship HMS Queen Elizabeth for the bombardment of Sabang in the Netherlands East Indies in 1945, including air battles between Japanese fighters and British carrier aircraft.
+Carton de Wiart was assigned to a tour of the Burma front, and after meeting Admiral Sir James Somerville, commander-in-chief of the British Eastern Fleet, he was given a front seat on the bridge of the battleship HMS Queen Elizabeth for the bombardment of Sabang in the Netherlands East Indies in 1945, including air battles between Japanese fighters and British carrier aircraft.

 A good part of Carton de Wiart's reporting had to do with the increasing power of the Chinese Communists.
-The journalist and historian Max Hastings writes: "De Wiart despised all Communists on principle, denounced Mao Zedong as 'a fanatic', and added: 'I cannot believe he means business'.
+The journalist and historian Max Hastings writes "De Wiart despised all Communists on principle, denounced Mao Zedong as 'a fanatic', and added: 'I cannot believe he means business'.
 He told the British cabinet that there was no conceivable alternative to Chiang as ruler of China."
 He met Mao Zedong at dinner and had a memorable exchange with him, interrupting his propaganda speech to criticise him for holding back from fighting the Japanese for domestic political reasons.
 Mao was briefly stunned, and then laughed.

 After the Japanese surrender in August 1945, Carton de Wiart flew to Singapore to participate in the formal surrender.
 After a visit to Peking, he moved to Nanking, the now-liberated Nationalist capital, accompanied by Julian Amery, the British Prime Minister's Personal Representative to Chiang.
 A visit to Tokyo to meet General Douglas MacArthur came at the end of his tenure.
 He was now 66 and ready to retire, despite the offer of a job by Chiang.
 Carton de Wiart retired in October 1947, with the honorary rank of lieutenant-general.

 Retirement and death

 En route home via French Indochina, Carton de Wiart stopped in Rangoon as a guest of the army commander.
-Coming down stairs, he slipped on coconut matting, fell down, broke several vertebrae, and knocked himself unconscious.
+Coming downstairs, he slipped on coconut matting, fell, broke several vertebrae, and knocked himself unconscious.
 He was admitted to Rangoon Hospital where he was treated.

-His wife died in 1949.
-In 1951, at the age of 71, he married Ruth Myrtle Muriel Joan McKechnie, a divorcee known as Joan Sutherland, 23 years his junior (born in late 1903, she died 13 January 2006 at the age of 102.)
+His first wife died in 1949.
+In 1951, at the age of 71, he married Ruth Myrtle Muriel Joan McKechnie, a divorcee known as Joan Sutherland, 23 years his junior (born in late 1903, she died 13 January 2006 at the age of 102).
 They settled at Aghinagh House, Killinardrish, County Cork, Ireland.

 Carton de Wiart died at the age of 83 on 5 June 1963.
 He left no papers.
 He and his wife Joan are buried in Caum Churchyard just off the main Macroom road.
-The grave site is just outside the actual graveyard wall on the grounds of his own home, Aghinagh House.
-Carton de Wiart's will was valued at probate in Ireland at £4,158 and in England at £3,496.
+The grave site is just outside the graveyard wall in the grounds of his home, Aghinagh House.
+Carton de Wiart's will was valued at probate in Ireland at £4,158 and England at £3,496.